KULO LUNA - BOOK CHAPTERS

 The adventures of John Storm and the Elizabeth Swann.
 John Storm is an ocean adventurer and conservationist.
 The Elizabeth Swann is a fast solar powered boat.
 During a race around the world, news of the sinking of a pirate whaling ship reaches John Storm and his mate Dan Hook.
 They decide to abandon the race and try and save the whale.

-'Kulo Luna' started life as a full blown novel.
-The below are links to the written chapters, some of which have not been published in full or at all, so as not to spoil the story for readers of the planned graphic novels, or subsequent viewing of any animation or film, etc.
+'Kulo Luna' started life with the intention to be a full blown novel (paperback).
+The below are links to the chapters written with that in mind, some of which have not been published in full or at all, so as not to spoil the story for readers of the planned graphic novels, or subsequent viewing of any animation or film, etc.

-The graphic novel omits many of these chapters entirely, and condenses others, aiming for a lively visual read.
+The proposed graphic novel omits many of the original chapters entirely, and condenses others, aiming for a lively visual read.
 The header descriptions are simply to help artists and developers get a quick idea of what the scene conveys.

 For a full description (briefing) of the chapters you may want to illustrate, please read the associated book chapter(s) marked in bold.
 For convenience, you can switch between book and graphic novel descriptions using the title at the head of each page.
 Chapters not used in the Graphic Novel are signified by gray colour.
 These links are to external pages that are for the most part, not published.